 It’s common in online auctions for some buyers to use software to enter a bid in the very last seconds of the auction to outbid others without giving them a chance to respond.
 If a bid is placed during the last 2 minutes of an auction on The Market, we extend the auction by another 2 minutes.
 This gives everyone a chance to place their bids and gives sellers a chance to sell to the true high bidder.

-Once the auction closes the winning bidder will be asked to place a 5% (excluding VAT) deposit via The Market platform.
+Once the auction closes the winning bidder places a 5% (excluding VAT) deposit via The Market platform.
 The remaining 94% will be settled directly between you and the buyer via a method that you both agree on.

 The general answer is no, a purchase at an online auction is final and binding, unless either you have materially misdescribed the vehicle, or you are a trade seller and the buyer is a UK or EU consumer.
 If this is the case, the UK/EU consumer buyer may have rights to cancel the purchase under the Consumer regulations in the UK and EU.
 If you have met the consumer information requirements under the Consumer Regulations, this cancellation right must generally be exercised within 14 days from when the consumer takes possession of the vehicle.
 If you have not met those requirements, the cancellation period might be extended up to a year.
 Further information is available at https://www.businesscompanion.info/en/quick-guides/distance-sales/internet-auction-sites-and-marketplaces#Cancellationrights

-If at auction end the reserve has not met then the auction will end with the vehicle unsold.
-We will try to make contact with the highest bidders to see if we can facilitate a deal and will even carry on marketing with a 'buy it now' price for a limited period.
-If the vehicle remains unsold and is stored with ourselves then we will request that it is collected.
+If at auction end the reserve has not been met, then the auction will end with the vehicle unsold.
+We will try to make contact with the highest bidders to see if we can facilitate a deal and will even continue to market the vehicle with a 'buy it now' price for a limited period.
+If the vehicle remains unsold and is stored with us, then we will request that it is collected.